HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

      four_arithmetic_expressions: a four arithmetic expressions, such as `(3.14 * 6 * 6) / 5`
 ```

-For example, when we use the `CHAR: FROM 0 TO 10 ADVANCE 2 UNTIL 'f'` actuator to act on the string `A brown fox jumps over a lazy cat`, the returned data is:
+For example, when we use `CHAR: FROM 0 TO 10 ADVANCE 2 UNTIL 'f'` actuator to act on the string `A brown fox jumps over a lazy cat`, the returned data is:

 ```json
      [ "A", "b", "o", "n" ]
 ```

-The syntax of the `TOKEN` executor is as follows:
+The syntax of `TOKEN` executor is as follows:

 ```
     "TOKEN" [ws] ':' [ws] "FROM" <ws> <integer_expression> [<ws> "TO" <ws> <integer_expression>] \